-When we feel attracted and attached to a person, the overflow of dopamine and endorphins is so unusual and unexpected that the amount can seem poisonous.
-In our intoxication, we become "addicted" to the release of dopamine and feeling good.
-We translate that to being "addicted" to the person.
+When we feel attracted and attached to a person, the overflow of dopamine and endorphins is so unusual and unexpected.
+We get lost in the "flow" of the relationship and engage in a kind of mindfulness that is all about throwing ourselves in to participate.
+We sometimes translate that to being "addicted" to the person.
 From them we seek more attention because it means we get more dopamine and it makes us feel as though we matter.
 We need to matter.
-We get intoxicated quickly by mattering.
+We get intoxicated by mattering.

 We have energy to speak to one another for hours at a time, aided by the adrenaline that has been released into our system.
-We find the courage to cancel plans in an effort to be together.
 We will seek out any kind of contact like the written form, whether it be electronically by email, text or chat, or by the old-school love note.

 Being a priority in another's life signifies that they too get pleasure from you.
 That they are experiencing the shot of dopamine and attraction.
-In its vicious cycle, their desire for you and the pleasure they receive makes you happy.
-To be wanted, to give meaning to somebody else.
-That is the positive reinforcement for the intoxication of mattering.
+Their desire for you and the pleasure they receive makes you happy.
+To be wanted, to give meaning to somebody else - that is the positive reinforcement for the intoxication of mattering.

 This will only be for a temporary period of time.
 Increase your awareness of it.
 Know that you are in it.
-Enjoy the rush, the energy, and the loss of reason.
+Enjoy the rush, the energy, and the loss of reason!
 It will subside, as it should, and you will still matter.
-The intoxication will subside to something more sober, more real, and more stable.
+The intoxication will subside to something more real and more stable.
 The mattering and meaning of it does not go away.
-In this way, the connection and the soft release of dopamine creates equanimity of healthy attachment.
-In this way, you have the intoxication of love and connection.
+The connection and the soft release of dopamine creates equanimity of healthy attachment.
+You now have the intoxication of love and connection.
 Being a priority remains, the mattering remains.

 Gracias y namaste,